openstack-archive/fuel-docs/userdocs/fuel-user-guide/next-steps.rst

    the tasks described in the corresponding sub-section in :ref:`configure-additional-components`.

 #.
-Set up shell access to Fuel Master and Fuel Salve nodes to use OpenStack
+Set up shell access to Fuel Master and Fuel Slave nodes to use OpenStack
    CLI.

 #.
 Verify that the deployed environment is operational by running the following